The Howland Company, in association with Crow’s Theatre, is thrilled to present the premiere of

 Student, Under-30, Artsworker, Senior, Premium Reserved, and Group Pricing available through the Crow’s Theatre Box Office.
 (Prices displayed through online box office include HST)

 PRODIGAL, a world premiere from The Howland Company written and directed by Paolo Santalucia, follows the return home of Edmund Clark, the gay, alcoholic, eldest son of a prominent Toronto family, after he is cut off from the family trust.
 On the way home, Edmund meets Levi, a man with whom he impulsively engages in a passionate encounter before realizing Levi is also en route to Edmund’s family home.
-The reason: Levi is the brother of the Clark family’s estate manager.

 Why are the Clarks able to support a stranger in their home while turning their back on their eldest son?
 PRODIGAL examines themes of queerness, privilege, marginalization, and forgiveness as these two young men attempt to return to the families they have lost—one to confront his past, and the other to start his future.